neuralprobe/my-digital-garden/_notes/HP) Instruction Set Principles.md

 - Limited absolute addressing with a 12-bit field: using register 0 as the base register
 - RV64G memory: byte addressing with 64-bit address, Little Endian byte numbering
 - Memory access need not be aligned; but aligned access is better
+- RISC V addressing modes from [CS61C doc](http://wla.berkeley.edu/~cs61c/fa17/disc/4/Disc4Sol.pdf)
+	- (a) Base displacement addressing: Adds an immediate to a register value to create a memory address (used for lw, lb, sw, sb)
+	- (b) PC-relative addressing: Uses the PC and adds the immediate value of the instruction (multiplied by 2) to create an address (used by branch and jump instructions)
+	- (c) Register Addressing: Uses the value in a register as a memory address (jr)

 ### RISC-V Instruction Format
 - 32-bit instructions with a 7-bit primary opcode [wiki](https://en.wikipedia.org/wiki/RISC-V#ISA_base_and_extensions) ![[Pasted image 20221231170443.png]]![[Pasted image 20221231171049.png]]